kavispires/escape-the-party/README.md

 # ESCAPE THE PARTY!

-You are in a party and wants to go home, but you are too polite to leave without saying goodbye to your friends.
+You are in a party and want to go home, but you are too polite to leave without saying goodbye to your friends.

 Within X minutes you have to **roll** dice to **move** from room to room, find your Y friends, say **bye**, then find the **exit** before that tv show you are addicted to begins.